Velanco7/GeneFuse_Public/README.md

 # 🧬 GeneFuse

-**GeneFuse** is a bioinformatics tool that identifies and analyses potential gene fusion events.
+**GeneFuse** is a bioinformatics tool (currently optimised for Linux) that identifies and analyses potential gene fusion events.
 The pipeline integrates protein domain analysis, genomic neighbourhood exploration, and sequence similarity to help infer the function of uncharacterized proteins or fusion events.

 > **Version**: 1.3.6
 > **Author**: Velanco Fernandes